mohamuhsin/events/README.md

 17. Updating userInput & Outputting validation.
 18. Reusing actions via request methods.
 19. Controlling Which Data Should Be Deferred.
-20. Summarised everything.
-21. Behind the scenes working with useFetch().
+20. Behind the scenes working with useFetch().
 22. Deferring Data Fetching with defer().
 23. Summarized everything.